MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-powershell-surface.md

 manager: frankbu
 appliesto:
 - Windows 11
+- Windows 10
 ---

 # Configure Surface devices with PowerShell

 The Surface IT Toolkit includes a centralized library of scripts is designed to enhance the management capabilities of IT admins, providing precision control over Surface devices, Docks, and Hubs.
-Whether you’re enrolling new devices into the Surface Enterprise Management Mode (SEMM), managing UEFI firmware settings, or ensuring devices are compliant with your organization's policies, these scripts offer an alternative to using the UI-based UEFI Configurator tool.
+Whether you’re enrolling new devices into the Surface Enterprise Management Mode (SEMM), managing Unified Extensible Firmware Interface (UEFI) firmware settings, or ensuring devices are compliant with your organization's policies, these scripts offer an alternative to using the UI-based UEFI Configurator tool.

 To access the scripts, open **Surface IT Toolkit**, select **UEFI Configurator** > **PowerShell Scripts** and copy the scripts into your dev environment.